martinda/gradle-multi-project-demo1/README.md

 ...
 ```

-A user may wonder why `myTask1` is accessible from the rootProject
+A user may wonder why `myTask1` is accessible from the rootProject when
-when ostensibly it has only been applied to the subproject.
-It turns
+it has only been applied to the subproject.
+It turns out this is a pretty
-out this is a pretty useful feature: from the root project, you can
+useful feature: from the root project, you can execute subproject tasks,
-execute subproject tasks, without having to specify the full path to
+without having to specify the full path to the subproject.
-the subproject task itself.

 When asking gradle for the list of all tasks, gradle says the subprojects
-have the following tasks, but does not list that the root project still
+have the tasks, but does not list that the root project still has
-has them too:
+them too:

 ```
 $ ./gradlew tasks --all